cesare-spinoso/cesare-spinoso.github.io/docs/teaching/theoretical_cs/math/math.md

 <h4>Proving that two sets are equal</h4>

 How do you prove that two sets are equal?
 I discuss this and provide an example to make things a little more concrete.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/Kmg2QcV92AU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+<h4>The Pigeonhole Principle</h4>

+The Pigeonhole Principle (PHP) is a simple yet powerful concept that you will find in multiple proofs for this course.
+I discuss the principle and how it can used to prove a property about simple graphs.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/ihUFCy9PLQw" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+<h4>Using the PHP to prove a statement about graphs</h4>

+<iframe width="560" height="315" src="https://www.youtube.com/embed/agjOcfK45OA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 <h4>Proof by contradiction</h4>